samsmith-MSFT/AzDnsSecurityPolicyLab/README.md

 - Wait 2-3 minutes after deployment for DNS propagation
 - Ensure domains have trailing dots (malicious.contoso.com.)
 - Check VM is using Azure DNS (should be automatic)
-- Test with: `dig malicious.contoso.com` (should show SERVFAIL status)
+- Test with: `dig malicious.contoso.com` (should return blockpolicy.azuredns.invalid)
 - Verify policy is linked: Check virtual network links in Azure Portal

 **"Cannot access VM"**